Fashion and clothing in the Philippines: Baro't Saya

-Being the capital which is also located in the lowland Urban area, Manila people often wore more elaborate version of Baro't Saya with wide full skirts rather than the simple skirt.
+Being the capital which is also located in the lowland christian Urban area, Manila people often wore more elaborate version of Baro't Saya with wide full skirts rather than the simple skirt.
 Throughout the 17th–18th century, this clothing also became popular to the upper and middle class Filipinos from other parts of the country, mostly urban areas such as Cebu, Iloilo, Negros Occidental and many more.
 Today, it is now known as the Maria Clara gown which represents the Spanish colonial history of the country as well as the aristocracy of the Filipino people.

 During the American period, the design drastically changed from a wide full skirt to a more modern look and then again changed into the current Filipiniana popularized by Imelda Marcos in the 1960s.
-Men wore Barong Tagalog but with also a more elaborate and intricate designs.
+Men wore barong tagalog but with also a more elaborate and intricate designs.